 Below is the literal rendering of Philippians 2:5-11 based on the interlinear table (Interlinear).
 It closely matches the word order of the Greek.
-Also shown is less literal interpretative translation.
-These translations, constant with the Greek meaning, do not suggest incarnation.
-It should also be evident that each statement within the passage makes perfect sense considering the context of the passage as a whole.
+This translation, constant with the Greek meaning, does not suggest incarnation.
+It should also be evident that each statement within the passage makes perfect sense considering the context as a whole.

 Philippians 2:5-11 Literal Translation

 6 who in form of God he subsists,